sethtbacon/text-to-speech/README.md

 ## License

-This project is for educational purposes.
-Please adhere to OpenAI's and Azure's usage policies when using their services.
+This project is provided for educational purposes only.
+Please adhere to the usage policies of OpenAI and Azure when using their services.

 ## Acknowledgments

-- OpenAI and Azure for their TTS services.
+- Thanks to OpenAI and Azure for their TTS services.
-- Contributors to GitHub Codespaces documentation.
+- Special thanks to the GitHub Codespaces team for providing an excellent development environment.